Montessori Techniques that Can Help Handle Your Child’s Anger

 For the inventor and champion of the Montessori techniques, emotion and socialization must go hand in hand.
 Parents play a fundamental role in child development.

-Although it’s true that Montessori techniques have been admired as much as they’ve been criticized, it still remains an interesting topic, which we can use in the classroom as well as at home and in the daily education of our children.
+Although it’s true that Montessori techniques have been admired as much as they’ve been criticized, it still remains an interesting topic.
+It’s one we can use in the classroom, as well as at home as we raise our children.

-Today, we’re going to talk about angry and excitable outbursts that young children display, which are so complicated for us channel, control and understand.
+Today, we’re going to talk about angry and excitable outbursts that many young children have.
+They are often so complicated for us to channel, control and understand.

 One of the most useful concepts that Maria Montessori left us was sensitive periods.
-Children, from the moment they’re born to 6 years old, experience what is known as “windows of opportunity.”
+Children, from the moment they’re born up until 6 years of age, experience what are known as “windows of opportunity.”

-Today, here on our website, we are going to offer you some simple techniques on how to tackle some of the emotional states of your child.
+Today, here on our website, we are going to offer you some simple techniques on how to tackle some of the more challenging emotional states of your child.

 Montessori techniques to handle temper tantrums and anger in children

 In daycare centers that use the Montessori techniques they put the child’s autonomy first.
-This mainly focuses on how the child is responsible for her own learning by exploring her curiosity and interaction with everything that her surroundings can provide her.
+They mainly focus on how the child is responsible for his own learning.
+He does this by using his curiosity and interaction with everything that surrounds him.

-Let’s look at some advice to think about, which will greatly help parents to channel those angry moments that children can have.
+We’re going to look at some advice which will greatly help parents to channel those angry moments that children can often have.

-Maria Montessori never “solely” talked about emotional intelligence.
-According to the famous teacher, emotion and socialization go hand in hand.
+Maria Montessori didn’t only talk about emotional intelligence.
+According to this famous teacher, emotion and socialization need to go hand in hand.

-When a child has a temper tantrum, what she is feeling is nothing more than the inability of her social environment to adjust to her experience.
+When a child has a temper tantrum, what he is feeling is simply the inability to adjust to what he is experiencing.
 Specific examples include:

-- Emotions come to the surface in this socio-emotive context of the child upon interacting with adults or other children, and this results in the child being unable to distinguish things from each other.
+- Emotions come to the surface in this socio-emotive context of the child where the child interacts with adults or other children.
+This results in the child being unable to distinguish things from each other.

-- Despite the fact that some have criticized the Montessori method for offering this so-called freedom and independence to children.
+Some have criticized the Montessori method for offering this so-called freedom and independence to children.
 However, there are some fundamental things we shouldn’t forget something fundamental:

 - The adult is the guide, the adult enables learning, and above all, the adult is a model that the child imitates and follows.

-- These sensitive periods, which are understood as occurring between birth and 6 years old, are a key milestone that children go through, so that parents are there to respond to every question and attend to each emotion.
+- These sensitive periods, which are understood as occurring between birth and 6 years old, are a key milestone that children go through.
+Parents need to be there to respond to every question and attend to each emotion.

 Aspects that we must consider in order to channel our child’s emotional world

-- According to Montessori techniques, we shouldn’t disregard a single word or piece of behavior of your child, nor compare them to anyone else.
+- According to Montessori techniques, we shouldn’t disregard a single word or piece of behavior of our children, nor compare them to anyone else.
 These actions will make them angrier.

 - Make sure your child feels confident at every moment.
-For instance, you should ensure that they feel comfortable talking to you, confident about daring to discover the world.
-They should also be confident talking to other children, playing with other children respectfully, trusting in people and creating things.
+For instance, you should ensure that they feel comfortable talking to you, and confident about daring to discover the world.
+They should also be confident talking to other children, playing with other children respectfully, and trusting in people and creating things.

-- When a child becomes angry this means that there is something that she does not know how to express.
+- When a child becomes angry this means that there is something that he doesn’t know how to express.
 Alternatively, this could also mean there is something in his environment that we must know about and understand.

 - So it’s important that, as parents, we guide our children with calm and patience.
-Never neglect these outburst of excitability, especially if they are small.
-It is necessary to trace the origin of them and provide strategies to combat them.
+Never neglect these outbursts, especially if they are small.
+We need to trace their origin, and provide strategies to combat them.

 In the last couple of years, so-called “calm bottles” have become extremely popular, and are used to relieve stress and anxiety in children.
 However, it’s important to clarify what their purpose is and how to use them.